 SCE would implement APM BIO-1 pre-construction surveys for all special-status mammal species with the potential to occur within the proposed Project ROW.
 If present, roosting colonies locations would be flagged and protected (APMs BIO-2 and BIO-5) by restricting construction activities within 200 feet of roosting locations at dusk when bats leave the roost and at dawn when bats return to the roost.
 Secondary impacts such as noise and dust would be reduced through the implementation of BMPs (APM BIO-4) and mitigation provided for air quality (Mitigation Measure A-1a - Implement Construction Fugitive Dust Control Plan).
-APMs and Mitigation Measure A-1a would be implemented and the impact would be less than significant (Class III).
-Townsend's big eared bats tend to roost on open, vertical structures such as walls or buildings; therefore, the 66 kV transmission line towers may serve as temporary roosts for individuals of this species but are unlikely to support large colonies and impacts to this species is expected to be minimal.
-Implementation of Mitigation Measure B-24 (Passively Relocate Individual Bats) would be required to reduce impacts to less-than significant levels (Class II).
+Townsend's big-eared bats tend to roost on open, vertical structures such as walls or buildings; therefore, the 66-kV transmission line towers may serve as temporary roosts for individuals of this species but are unlikely to support large colonies and impacts to this species is expected to be minimal.
+Implementation of Mitigation Measure B-24 (Passively Relocate Individual Bats) would be required to reduce impacts to less-than-significant levels (Class II).